Smart Inverter Requirements

-It is the responsibility of the customer/installer/contractor to ensure the equipment purchased meets both the smart inverter requirement and the new requirements adopted in E-4920 and E-4898.
-We recommend verifying with the inverter manufacturer to verify the inverter meets all Rule 21 requirements.
+It is the responsibility of the customer/installer/contractor to ensure the equipment purchased meets both the smart inverter requirements adopted in E-5000, E-4920, and E-4898.
+We recommend verifying with the inverter manufacturer to ensure the inverter meets all Rule 21 requirements.

-The Inverter Listing Request Procedure process and the list of eligible solar inverter equipment will be managed by the California Energy Commission.
-For more information, the CEC has a website dedicated to the Rule 21 Smart Inverter Working Group.
+The California Energy Commission (CEC) manages the list of eligible inverter equipment and facilitates the request to add eligible inverters to the list.
+For more information, visit the CEC dedicated Rule 21 Smart Inverter Working Group website.

 Projects Above 1 MW

 All projects larger than 1 MW are processed according to Electric Rule 21 provisions.
 This includes, but is not limited to the $800 application fee, study agreements, queuing, timelines, cost responsibility, telemetry, insurance, and financial security.

 Comparison Between NEM 1.0 and NEM 2.0